 In 1991 my Mom and Dad planted a block of Pinot Noir PN52, a Burgundy clone selected for use in the production of Pongrácz, Methode Cap Classique.

-Thirty years on, with the vineyard still in pristine condition, it seemed time to produce our maiden vintage of The Hills Cap Classique.
-Time to call on the expertise of Matt Krone.
+Thirty years on, with the vineyard still in pristine condition, it seemed time to produce our maiden Cap Classique.
+Time to call on the expertise of Matthew Krone, a celebrated Cap Classique afficionado.

 Grapes were picked by hand and delivered to the cellar.

-Cap Classique undergoes two fermentations: the first in a tank (or barrel) to create a light, still, base wine and the second in the bottle where the future bubbles are formed.
+Cap Classique undergoes two fermentations: the first in a tank (or barrel) to create a light, still, base wine and the second in the final bottles where the future bubbles are formed.